Panulirus versicolor

 Panulirus versicolor is a species of spiny lobster that lives in tropical reefs in the Indo-Pacific.
-Other names include painted rock lobster, common rock lobster, bamboo lobster, blue lobster, and blue spiny lobster.
+Other names include painted lobster, common rock lobster, bamboo lobster, blue lobster, and blue spiny lobster.
 P. versicolor is one of the three most common varieties of spiny lobster in Sri Lanka, alongside Panulirus homarus and Panulirus ornatus.

 Etymology

 The genus name Panulirus derives from the Greek word palin (meaning backwards) and oura (meaning tail and can be translated into which stands with the tail folded under the abdomen.
 The species name versicolor is a Latin word meaning of different colors.

 Morphology

 Panulirus versicolor grows up to 40 cm long, but is typically no more than 30 cm.
 It has no claws, two spiny rostra over the eyes, and two pairs of large antennae, like all spiny lobsters.
 The first pair of antennae are double ended, the second hard and spiny, both are usually white.
 The carapace is cylindrical, made of chitin, very solid and not extensible.
 The coloration is white, pink and black, with horizontal bands and a reticule.
 The abdomen is green with transverse black and white bands.
 The legs are dark blue to black with white stripes and the tail is blue-green.
 The tail is made up of five yellowish appendages yellowish at its base, with an apical blue area and a white margin.
 Also juveniles have a bright blue coloration with white lines, while the base of the antennas is white instead of pink.
 This species is rather similar to Panulirus femoristriga and Panulirus longipes.